ADVERTISEMENT FOR BIDS

 ZEELAND, NORTH DAKOTA

-The Zeeland Board of Education met for their regular monthly meeting on Monday, December 9, 2013 at the Zeeland Public School.
+The Zeeland Board of Education met for its regular monthly meeting on Monday, February 10, 2014, at the Zeeland Public School.
 The meeting was called to order by President Meier at 4:30 p.m.
-Board members present were Francis Meier, Patrick Wolf, Neil Meidinger, Brenda Nolz and Thomas Scherr.
+Board members present were Francis Meier, Brenda Nolz, Neil Meidinger, Thomas Scherr and Patrick Wolf.
 Others present were Supt.
 Ogren, Elem.
 Principal Hettich and Business Manager Joyce Scherr.

 Scherr made a motion to approve the agenda, seconded by Meidinger and carried unanimously to approve.